AlekiChrome/AlekiChrome/README.md

 ### Hello 👋🏾  Aloha 👋🏾  مرحبا  👋🏾

 - 👯 I’m looking to collaborate on ...
 UX/UI design with Full-stack development
-- 💬 Ask me about ...
-My music, photography, or martial arts
+- 💬 You can also ask me about ...
+My music, art,  photography, or martial arts

 www.CandiceAgard.com